Castel Group: Beer

 In 1990, it purchased a major competitor in African beer, Brasseries et Glacières Internationales (BGI).
 In 1994 Castel added La Société de Limonaderies et Brasseries d'Afrique (SOLIBRA) that is focused on soft drinks.
 In 2003 the company bought Brasseries du Maroc, 2011 Brasseries Star Madagascar, and 2014 Nouvelle Brasserie de Madagascar.

 Major beer brands are Flag and Castel.
 The company produces 28 million hectolitres of beer and soft drinks in Africa each year.

 In 2001, SABMiller acquired 20 percent of Castel's African Beverages operations and Castel acquired 38 percent of SABMiller Africa and SABMiller Botswana.
 An update of the partnership in 2012 saw the two combine their Nigerian businesses under SABMiller's control with their Angolan businesses set to be handled by Castel.

 Other

 Castel produces olive oil from Morocco and maintains sugar plantations in Africa.

+African operations

+Castel's African operations include beer, soft drinks, bottled water, sugar and other agricultural products.
+Its beer portfolio includes Castel Beer and 33 Export, as well as local brands produced by its subsidiaries.
+In 2023, Le Monde reported that the African business claimed approximately €5 billion in annual revenue and 40,000 employees in about twenty countries.
+By comparison, the group's wine activities generated approximately €1 billion in revenue.